Skip to main content

 After 7 days in emergency accommodation

-Unless you’re in a domestic abuse refuge or supported accommodation, after 7 days the council must offer a place that:
+Unless you’re in a domestic abuse refuge, supported accommodation, or are homeless because of an emergency like a flood or fire, after 7 days the council must offer a place that:

 • is usable 24 hours a day